 - Teach healthy ways to manage emotions and stressful situations.

-- Address other emotional problems that may be related to the eating disorder, such as depression, obsessive-compulsive disorder, or substance abuse.
+- Address other emotional problems that may be related to the eating disorder, such as anxiety, depression, obsessive-compulsive disorder, or substance abuse.

 - Provide a safe place to experience feelings of sadness, anxiety, anger, etc.